kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 ### Web Hosting
 I'm sticking with my basic [Media Temple](http://www.mediatemple.net#a_aid=5068b81963acf) Grid Server package but deciding on a web host was really something I struggled with up to the last minute.

 I wanted a hosting package that would run my site as well as let me install things like Node and Ruby.
-My Grid Server package doesn't really let me install anything extra so I could either upgrade to Media Temple [DV Managed](http://mediatemple.net/webhosting/vps/managed/) or sign up a with cloud-based host...either [Rackspace](http://www.rackspace.com/) or [Amazon Web Services](http://aws.amazon.com/) in this case.
+My Grid Server package doesn't really let me install anything extra so I could either upgrade to Media Temple [DV Managed](http://mediatemple.net/webhosting/vps/managed/#a_aid=5068b81963acf "Review Media Temple's DV Managed Package") or sign up a with cloud-based host...either [Rackspace](http://www.rackspace.com/ "Check out Rackspace") or [Amazon Web Services](http://aws.amazon.com/ "Check out Amazon Web Services") in this case.

 Going with either DV Managed, Rackspace or AWS meant installing a LAMP stack on my own, which I'd never done up to that point.
 So I wanted SOME tech support in case I needed help and Rackspace seemed to pride itself on NOT providing any.
 So they were out.

 Media Temple has EXCELLENT customer service but DV Managed was bit more expensive then a general AWS package.
 So I passed on upgrading my MT account and planned on hooking up with AWS at some point.

 AWS also doesn't provide tech support but I got a better vibe from them, customer service-wise.
 Plus, their popularity is steadily increasing to the point that there's tons of documentation for their various services online.
-So much so that I figured out how to install a LAMP stack on [a (somewhat) free Amazon Usage Tier](http://aws.amazon.com/free/).
+So much so that I figured out how to install a LAMP stack on [a (somewhat) free AWS Usage Tier](http://aws.amazon.com/free/ "Read more about AWS' free Usage Tier").

 Through its [S3 service](http://aws.amazon.com/s3/), AWS is well-suited for static sites....many people host static sites on S3 and serve their static content off of MaxCDN.
 [Kyle Rush](http://kylerush.net/) from the 2012 Obama campaign runs this setup and has [a great write-up about it](http://blog.maxcdn.com/supercharge-your-site-with-jekyll-s3-and-maxcdn/).

-My contact form requires PHP, which can't run on S3 unless you [install the Amazon PHP SDK with Composer](http://docs.aws.amazon.com/aws-sdk-php-2/guide/latest/installation.html).
-I was researching how to do this...until I started poking around [Heroku](https://www.heroku.com/).
+My contact form requires PHP, which can't run on S3 unless you [install the Amazon PHP SDK with Composer](http://docs.aws.amazon.com/aws-sdk-php-2/guide/latest/installation.html "Install the Amazon PHP SDK with Composer").
+I was researching how to do this...until I started poking around [Heroku](https://www.heroku.com/ "Review the Heroku Cloud Application Platform").

 Heroku is insanely awesome!
 It will let me do a limited amount of Node/Ruby stuff for free....limited but powerful.
 I'm still researching how much of it is free but if it's enough, there's no reason to upgrade my current hosting package.

 I'm sticking with my generic, PHP-included Media Temple plan for now and will do some fancy coding stuff on Heroku.
 But while I took all of the above tech stuff into consideration, I have to say that MT's excellent customer service was a big reason I stayed with them.

-Media Temple recently began offering a [DV Developer Package](http://mediatemple.net/webhosting/vps/developer/) that offers a few less features than DV Managed (it doesn't come with [Plesk](http://www.parallels.com/products/plesk/)).
+Media Temple recently began offering a [DV Developer Package](http://mediatemple.net/webhosting/vps/developer/#a_aid=5068b81963acf "Review Media Temple's DV Devloper Package") that offers a few less features than DV Managed (it doesn't come with [Plesk](http://www.parallels.com/products/plesk/ "Learn more about the Plesk professional control panel").
 It doesn't appear to be cloud-based but appears to be "AWS-like" in other ways and may suit my specific future needs.

 <a name="grunt-development-workflow"></a>
 ### Grunt &amp; Development Workflow
 So far, we've discussed using Jekyll to build out my site for deployment, managing my CSS with Sass, using Bower to manage site runtime dependencies, creating a cache manifest, running Modernizr, using RequireJS to manage/concate/minify a lot of JavaScript and concatenating/minifying other assets.

 All these various processes means various tasks need to run at various times.
-And instead of manually performing the tasks one-by-one when needed, I've automated all of them under [Grunt](http://gruntjs.com).
+And instead of manually performing the tasks one-by-one when needed, I've automated all of them under [Grunt](http://gruntjs.com "Go get Grunt: the JavScript task runner").

 And as I've told anyone that would listen for the past two months, Grunt is my new God.

-Created by the previously-mentioned [@cowboy (A.K.A Ben Alman)](https://twitter.com/cowboy) and similar to things like [Rake](http://jasonseifer.com/2010/04/06/rake-tutorial), Grunt is a JavaScript task runner.
+Created by the previously-mentioned [@cowboy (A.K.A Ben Alman)](https://twitter.com/cowboy "Ben Alman/cowboy on Twitter") and similar to things like [Rake](http://jasonseifer.com/2010/04/06/rake-tutorial "Learn more about Rake"), Grunt is a JavaScript task runner.
 It runs on top of Node and is locally installed in my project folder.
 This local installation interacts with a globally-installed Grunt CLI tool.

-A boatload of [Grunt plugins](http://gruntjs.com/plugins) have been created by both the community and the Grunt core committers.
+A boatload of [Grunt plugins](http://gruntjs.com/plugins "Look through all the Grunt plugins") have been created by both the community and the Grunt core committers.
 These plugins let me create tasks within my dev environment, giving it a high level of functionality.

 For example: I have a single Grunt task that sequentially performs a bunch of sub-tasks for a production deployment.
-One of these sub-tasks is powered by the [grunt cdn](https://github.com/tactivos/grunt-cdn) plugin and it appends the MaxCDN URL to the the required images and CSS/JS files.
+One of these sub-tasks is powered by the [grunt cdn](https://github.com/tactivos/grunt-cdn "Get the grunt cdn plugin") plugin and it appends the MaxCDN URL to the the required images and CSS/JS files.
 But because of how Jekyll works, these URLs are appended inside the directory that hosts my local development site.

-I constantly load/relaod the local dev site in a browser when writing code and the CDN assets get called every time that happens.
-This incurs unnecessary costs so when the production push to the remote server is done, another sub-task related to the [grunt jekyll](https://github.com/dannygarcia/grunt-jekyll) plugin "resets" the dev site by removing the CDN URLs.
-These and other tasks run using a single Grunt command...I LOVE IT!
+I constantly load/relaod the local dev site in a browser for testing purposes when writing code, meaning the CDN assets could get called that happens.
+This woukd incur unnecessary costs so when the production push to the remote server is done, another sub-task related to the [grunt jekyll](https://github.com/dannygarcia/grunt-jekyll "Get the grunt jekyll plugin") plugin "resets" the dev site by removing the CDN URLs.
+These and other tasks run using a single Grunt deployment task...I LOVE IT!

 Grunt add a lot of flexibility to my development workflow, which changed many times during the redesign and will change many more times now that it's done.
 But this is how it was working at the time of the relaunch: it lists two non-Grunt things for clarity:

-1. Launch a command prompt with [iTerm](http://iterm.sourceforge.net/).
+1. Launch a command prompt with [iTerm](http://iterm.sourceforge.net/ "Get iTerm").

 2. Run a bash alias that 1) jumps to my site project folder, 2) runs `bower list` to check for dependency updates, and 3) launches my `grunt watch` task which watches for certain file additions and changes.